monalippatil/MachineLearning-Basketball-NBA-Draft-Prediction/README.md

-## ** Machine Learning for NBA Draft Predictions: Analyzing College Basketball Players Performance and Developing a predictive model capable of accurately determining the likelihood of a college basketball player being drafted into the NBA Team**
+## **Machine Learning for NBA Draft Predictions: Analyzing College Basketball Players Performance and Developing a predictive model capable of accurately determining the likelihood of a college basketball player being drafted into the NBA Team.**

 ### **<u>Project Overview</u>**